Chaya Someswara Temple: Description

-The Chaya Someswara temple is actually a complex of shrines within a prakara (compound) wall built from large blocks of stone.
+The Chaya Someshwara temple is actually a complex of shrines within a prakara (compound) wall built from large blocks of stone.
 The main temple is a trikuta shrine that was in ruins and now partially restored.
 It faces east.
 This temple has three entrances, with the one in south being the main larger entrance.
 Other than the main temple, there are six subsidiary shrines within the prakara walls.
 Two of these are located to the south of the main temple, three towards the west, and one in the north.
 These were likely added after the main temple because they lack symmetry in layout and differ in the architectural style from the main temple.

 The main trikuta temple shares a mandapa (pilgrim hall).
 Each side of the three-sanctum temple is an austere cube with plain walls.
 On each is a phamsana-type vimana superstructure, one of many types of Hindu temple architecture described in Sanskrit texts.
 Each cube has a nominal adhisthana of the manchabandha class, while on top of the vimana is the Dravida-ghanta, a feature so named in the Aparajitaprccha, an Indian Vastu Sastra text.

 The mandapa's façade is carved with stylized flowers inset in panels of the kandhara, along with stylized kapotapali, a layer of gajapatti, and frolicking bhutas in the kaksasana in accordance with Hindu texts on temple architecture.
 The mandapa is provided with a bench that also supports nicely placed Citrakhanda pillars, while four decorated Citrakhanda pillars similar to those found in vividly decorated Pallava-era and Alampur Hindu temples of 9th and 10th-centuries.
-A notable feature of the Chaya Someswara temple is its "plain" square phamsana vimana with shared gudhamandapa style, a feature found in Sirikonda Venugopala temple ruins east of Suryapet.
+A notable feature of the Chaya Someshwara temple is its "plain" square phamsana vimana with shared gudhamandapa style, a feature found in Sirikonda Venugopala temple ruins east of Suryapet.
 These evidence experimentation and innovations by Indian shilpins (artisans and architects) in the evolving Telingana architecture by the 11th century.